 Grants and awards payable represent unconditional promises to give cash and are recorded as liabilities when they are authorized by the Board of Directors.
-All grants awarded are payable within one year.
-There were no conditional grants payable as of May 31, 2023 and 2022.
+All grants awarded are payable within two years.
+There were no conditional grants payable as of May 31, 2024 and 2023.